Updated: November 24, 2025

 Mortgage options for foreign nationals

 Several major banks offer loans to non-residents, like Caixa Geral de Depósitos, Novo Banco, Bankinter, and Banco BPI.
-These mortgages can cover a large part of the property price, usually between 70 percent and 90 percent of the property value.
-However, it is extremely rare to get a loan that covers the full cost or 100 percent.
+These mortgages can cover a large part of the property price, usually between 60 percent and 80 percent of the property value.

 Here’s what foreign buyers need to know about mortgage terms in Portugal: